ng-Classic/ng-classic/aio/content/guide/understanding-template-expr-overview.md

     <header>Idempotent expressions reduce side effects</header>

     An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is free of side effects and improves Angular's change detection performance.
-    In Angular Classicterms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.
+    In Angular Classic terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.

     Dependent values should not change during a single turn of the event loop.
     If an idempotent expression returns a string or a number, it returns the same string or number if you call it twice consecutively.